Campus Life at Clarks Summit University

 Kindred HeARTs, CSU’s theatre group, puts on one major production every semester.
 If you love acting, or just want to give it a try, round out your Clarks Summit University experience by getting involved in the arts!

 Kindred HeARTs presents theatre that features the acting, singing, designing, producing and directing talents of students just like you.
-Led by Director Dr. Dawn Schluetz, the Clarks Summit University Drama Department presents comedic, dramatic, and musical productions that are heartily enjoyed by the CSU family, as well as the surrounding community.
+The Clarks Summit University Drama Department presents comedic, dramatic, and musical productions that are heartily enjoyed by the CSU family, as well as the surrounding community.